 Preservation and Restoration: Becoming a Landmark

-In 1983, Fort Tryon Park was designated an official city landmark, and a plan was developed the following year to fully restore the park as funding became available.
+In 1983, Fort Tryon Park was designated an official NYC landmark, and a plan was developed the following year to fully restore the park as funding became available.
 The park’s Heather Garden was one of the first projects slated for renovation: designers extended bloom time and added plant varieties to create dramatic spring and summer displays, as well as captivating colors during the autumn season.
 The Greenacre Foundation funded the Landscape Restoration Plan that brought Fort Tryon Park back to life.
 Executed by NYC Parks and the landscape architectural firm Quennell Rothschild and Partners, working closely with horticulturist Timothy Steinhoff, the restoration adhered to the Olmsted Brothers’ 1935 plan, which still guides the work of the horticultural staff today.

 The Heather Garden was reclaimed, as were long-lost views of the Hudson and the Palisades.
 The Fort Tryon Park Trust has continued to build on that initial restoration work, raising an endowment to help target and preserve capital improvements, organize programming that activates the park, and fund supplemental staff.

 Historic photos from the Olmsted Archives as well as 1933 drawings of the Alpine Garden area by the Olmsted Brothers are guiding the restoration of the Alpine Garden as are the original water service drawings executed by New York City in consultation with the Olmsted Brothers.
-The renovated Alpine Garden and the park’s Broadway expanse now has water service, enabling horticulture and drinking fountains where there had been none since the 1950s.
+The renovated Alpine Garden and the park’s Broadway expanse now have water service, enabling horticulture and drinking fountains where there had been none since the 1950s.

 In 2009, prior to the Park’s 75th anniversary, the Fort Tryon Park Trust engaged public garden designers Lynden B. Miller and Ronda M. Brands to reinvigorate the planting design and develop a Framework Plan for enhancing and sustaining the Heather Garden for the long term.
 Miller and Brands built upon the unique horticultural, historic, and scenic assets of the Heather Garden while preserving the spirit of the original Olmsted Brothers plan.
 It was completed in 2014, fueled by NYC Parks gardeners and a $450,000 investment by the Fort Tryon Park Trust and its supporters.